When Efficient Communication Explains Convexity

+\citet{carlssonCulturalEvolutionIterated2024} show that a model of cultural evolution capturing both iterated learning and communication amongst neural agents produces color naming systems that are both IB-optimal and human-like.
+Implicit in their studies is also the production of systems which are convex but inefficient, suggesting that convexity is necessary but not sufficient for distinguishing natural from unnatural color naming systems.
+Our work---including cases with dual meanings where convexity and efficiency are anti-correlated---complements this perspective well and extends it beyond color naming in trying to identify \emph{when} it is that efficient systems are also convex.

 Future work can expand the results here along several axes.
 The analyses in Experiment~2 can be made more systematic by manipulating factors like convexity of the priors in a continuous manner and attempting to predict the strength of the correlation between convexity and optimality from them.
-Similarly, these analyses can be applied to a wider range of semantic spaces, including others that have been analzyed in the IB framework.
-Finally, it may be possible to prove analytic results in the vicinity of our experimental resuts.
-One candidate conjecture: with convex priors, all IB optimal encoders are convex.
+Similarly, these analyses can be applied to a wider range of semantic spaces, including others that have been analyzed in the IB framework.
+Finally, it may be possible to prove analytic results in the vicinity of our experimental results.
+Our CPDM case---as well as the similar construction in \citet{imel2026convexityefficiencysemanticsystems}---shows that convex priors does not suffice.
+One candidate, refined conjecture: with convex priors and \emph{unique} meanings, all IB-optimal encoders are convex.
 More generally, the methods here could be used to help adjudicate between different operationalizations of complexity and accuracy in efficient communication: if some more robustly generate a correlation with semantic universals across other semantic domains and manipulations of other parameters, it suggests that they are more likely to be explanatory factors.

-By systematically analyzing which factors underlie a connection between efficient communication and a prominent semantic universal, this paper takes a first step in deepening the kinds of explanations offered in computational approaches to semantic typology.
+By analyzing which factors underlie a connection between efficient communication and a prominent semantic universal, this paper takes a first step in deepening the kinds of explanations in computational approaches to semantic typology.